 Oil & Gas Investigation Maps (OM)

-Sanborn fire insurance maps are large-scale plans containing data that can be used to estimate the potential risk for urban structures.
+Sanborn Maps (available from the Databases A-Z list) are large-scale plans containing data that can be used to estimate the potential risk for urban structures.
 Includes maps for many Kentucky cities and date from the 1890s to the 1950s.
 Full-text images of the maps are provided.

 The remainder of the print map collection consists of monographic holdings arranged in Library of Congress classification order.
 These maps include older city road maps, state maps, and thematic maps.